 CT of the neck can help confirm the diagnosis when the physical examination is difficult or the diagnosis is in doubt, particularly when the condition must be differentiated from a parapharyngeal infection or other deep neck infection.

 Drainage of abscess

 Cellulitis subsides, usually within 48 hours, with hydration and high-dose penicillin (eg, 2 million units IV every 4 hours or 1 g orally 4 times a day); alternative drugs include a 1st-generation cephalosporin or clindamycin.
 Culture-directed antibiotics are then prescribed for 10 days.

 Abscesses are incised and drained in the emergency department using thorough local anesthesia and sometimes procedural sedation; many clinicians believe needle aspiration alone provides adequate drainage.
+Ultrasound guidance is sometimes used when the diagnosis of abscess is unclear or when the abscess is small (< 1cm).
 Although most patients can be treated as outpatients, some need brief hospitalization for parenteral antibiotics, IV hydration, and airway monitoring.
 Rarely, an immediate tonsillectomy is done, particularly in a young or uncooperative patient who has other indications for elective tonsillectomy (eg, history of frequently recurrent tonsillitis or obstructive sleep apnea).
-Otherwise, elective tonsillectomy is done 4 to 6 weeks later to prevent abscess recurrence.
+Otherwise, if patients have also had recurrent tonsillitis, elective tonsillectomy is done 4 to 6 weeks later to prevent abscess recurrence.